DevExpress/testcafe/README.md

 });
 ```

-TestCafe will compile your test code on-flight and run it immediately.
+Additionally, TestCafe automatically generates source maps for easy debugging.
-It also ships with built-in support for source maps to leverage debugging experience.
+To debug your test code, start a debugging session in an IDE that supports source maps.

-Source maps are automatically enabled, so all you need to do is start a debugging session in an IDE that supports them.
+### Direct Access to Page Elements

-### Write Regular Client JavaScript to Observe Page State
+TestCafe allows you to access webpage elements using standard CSS selectors or [custom selectors](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html) that run client JavaScript code.

-TestCafe is capable of executing code on the client side thus giving you direct access to DOM elements on the page and empowering you to obtain required data from the client.
+You can call a custom selector as a regular function within your test.
-Simply write JavaScript code within the `ClientFunction` or `Selector` function.
+It will execute your code on the client and pass the returned value back to the test.
-These functions are called from a test as regular async functions.
-So, you can pass parameters to them and return values.
+This allows you to determine the state of each element on the tested page or select a proper element to perform an action on.

 ```js
 import { Selector } from 'testcafe';